ArjoNagelhout/urbanar_project_report/content/iteration_3/index.md

 ## Midterm concept
+An ideation session about the name of our concept was conducted.
+Eventually the name TinkerTown was chosen and a logo was made, only to be discarded a day later.
+We thought it sounded too childish and did not convey the message of serving as a way of participating in urban design and planning.
+Up until a few days before the final day the product would stay nameless.

+{{< figcontainer class="medium" >}}
+{{< fig src="images/namegenerationmidterm.png" caption="Ideation about the name of our product" name="ideation" >}}
+{{< fig src="images/logov1.jpg" caption="The TinkerTown logo" name="tinkertown" >}}
+{{< /figcontainer >}}

 The build system is the main way of expressing one’s ideas about a specific part of the environment.
 The goal is to make this system both easy to use and expressive.
 It should allow artists, designers, and creative people to carry out their ideas, all the while remaining non-intimidating for beginning users.

 For the build system, defining how the augmented reality part would work is of utmost importance, because of the novelty and wide range of possible implementations.